rondevous/stringnames/README.md

 ### If you want to generate the string-name along with the tokens present in the translation, use the [addTokens](https://github.com/rondevous/stringnames/tree/addTokens) branch

-*Requires: Python 3*
-Export the translation files for each of the telegram apps and place them in a folder
+Export the translation files you need from https://translations.telegram.org/en

 **To generate from within a folder**
 ```